redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/6.1-add-rhde-functionality/README.md

 For a reminder on the application we're deploying, review [exercise 1.5](../1.5-application-intro).

+> Note:
+>
+> Portions of Device Edge are in tech preview.
+Because of this, a few steps are necessary before starting microshift, and the kubernetes functionality will not work on devices that only have a wireless connection.
+If you have a physical device on wifi, consult with your instructor for next steps.

 ### Step 1 - Reviewing the Requirements for the Application

 We're now going to deploy a kubernetes-based application to our edge devices.
 To accomplish this, we'll need to add a very small footprint kubernetes build to our devices to enable running of k8s-based applications.